spotinst/help/src/docs/ocean-spark/tools-integrations/spark-connect.md

 spark.stop()
 ```

-The profile is read from ~/.spotinst/credentials with the following format
+The profile is read from ~/.spotinst/credentials with the following format:

 ```
 [default]